se-rwth/se-rwth.github.io/_pages/research/Unified-Modeling-Language.md

    generation as well as for high-level analysis.

 4. Tooling is necessary to use UMl in agile projects.

+5. Insights gained from UML language definition and methodical use can be transferred to SysML.

 {% include trennlinie.html %}